BOND REPORT: Treasury Yields Remain Higher As Yellen Reiterates Case For Rate Rise

 ADVERTISEMENT

+"In short, Dr. Yellen offered nothing to suggest that she sees any reason to delay raising rates until next year, though she was cautious, as usual, to avoid offering hostages to fortune," said Ian Shepherdson, chief economist at Pantheon Macroeconomics, in a note.

-The Treasury Department sold $29.2 billion in two-year notes at auction.
+The Treasury Department sold $26 billion of two-year notes at auction.
 The sale was "relatively impressive" coming less than half an hour after Yellen's remarks inspired significant flattening of the yield curve, said Thomas Simons, senior money market economist at Jefferies, in a Tuesday note.

 The yield curve is line plotting yields across maturities.
 The curve can flatten as the spreads between yields of different maturities narrow or steepen as the spreads widen.